Blue Dog Natural Dye House was born out of a love of color, yarn, and a rescue dog named Winston who insisted on being included in the dye process

 All products are pre-washed and ironed prior to purchase.

 Please note that indigo-dyed yarn and fabric can make your skin temporarily blue due to the friction of wearing or working with it.
-(Think your jeans and how they may run in the first few washes or turn your legs semi-blue!)
+(Think about your jeans if they are indigo-dyed and how they may run in the first few washes or turn your legs semi-blue!)
 This is totally normal and it comes off with soap and water.
 It is by no means permanent!

 As a longtime knitter, I started taking dyeing classes during the Covid pandemic, and I found dyeing my own yarn exactly the color that I wanted it to be incredibly satisfying.
 In a few months, I made dyeing a new hobby that started taking up my evenings and weekends.
 As I built my first dye garden, I fell in love with natural dyes, and there was no going back.